Giorgi Ovashvili

-Giorgi Ovashvili (გიორგი ოვაშვილი; aka George) is a Georgian film director and screenwriter, known for his 2014 film Corn Island.
+Giorgi Ovashvili (გიორგი ოვაშვილი; George) is a Georgian film director and screenwriter, known for his 2014 film Corn Island.

 Early life and education

 Giorgi Ovashvili is a graduate of the film department of the Georgian State University of Cinema and Theatre (1996) and the filmmaking department of the New York Film Academy at Universal Studios in Hollywood (2006).

 Career

 Ovashvili made his debut as director with two short films, "Wagonnet" (1997) and "Eye Level" (2005).

 His first feature film, The Other Bank, premiered at the Berlin Film Festival's Generation section in 2009 and won over 50 international prizes, and was nominated at European Film Awards in the category "European Discovery".

 His second feature, Corn Island, won the Crystal Globe at Karlovy Vary International Film Festival as well as the Grand Prix "Golden Vine" award at Kinoshock in 2014, and in 2015 took a top prize at the Trieste Film Festival and was shortlisted for the Academy's best foreign-language film in 2015.

 Khibula (2017) was dedicated to the recent history of Georgia.
 The film was premiered in the main competition of Karlovy Vary IFF in 2017.

 As of 2022 Ovashvili is working on The Moon is a Father of Mine.